Hockey High-Sticking Penalty

-A hockey player commits a high sticking penalty when their stick is above the opponent's shoulders and makes contact with them.
+A hockey player commits a high sticking penalty when their stick makes contact with an opponent above the shoulders.
 The penalty usually occurs on accident when players are battling for the puck, and someone accidentally lifts their stick into the opponent.
-Players are always responsible for their sticks, meaning even during a stoppage in play their stick cannot go above the opponent's shoulders and make contact.
+Players are always responsible for their sticks, meaning even during a stoppage in play their stick cannot go above the opponent’s shoulders and make contact.

 The key point to remember with high-sticking is it’s only considered a penalty if it touches the opponent.
 If a player in the NHL plays the puck with their stick above their shoulders, they won’t be penalized.
 However, the team will be unable to touch the puck until the other team touches it first.
 A player is also unable to score a goal with a high stick.
 If the puck goes into the net, the goal will be disallowed, and the faceoff will occur outside of the zone.
 However, it still won’t be a penalty.

 In most leagues, including the NHL, AHL, and NCAA, each period is 20 minutes in duration.
 In these leagues, a high sticking penalty is two minutes and high sticking penalties that result in an injury trigger a four-minute double-minor penalty.

 In youth hockey, leagues in which periods are 12 minutes or less, a high sticking penalty is a one-minute penalty.
 If the periods are between 12-17 minutes, the penalty is 1:30.
 In extreme cases, a player can be ejected if the contact with the stick is seriously endangering the opponent.